Learning junta distributions, quantum junta states, and QAC$^0$ circuits: Introduction

-As the upper bound of Aliakbarpour et al., ours leverages the fact that $k$-juntas have Fourier degree at most $k$, but we further use that the Fourier spectrum is sparse.
-Our algorithm is proper (i.e., it outputs a probability distribution) and its time complexity is $O(n^k 2^k/\eps^2)$ (see Remark \ref{rem:timecomplexity}), which also improves quadratically the $O(n^k2^{2k}/\eps^4)$ of Aliakbarpour et al.
+Similar to the technique for proving the upper bound by Aliakbarpour et al, we leverage the fact that $k$-juntas have Fourier degree at most $k$.
+Furthermore, we observe that the Fourier spectrum is also sparse.
+Our algorithm is proper (i.e., it outputs a probability distribution) and its time complexity is $O\rbra{n^k 2^k/\eps^2}$ (see Remark \ref{rem:timecomplexity}), which also quadratically improves the upper bound of time complexity $O\rbra{n^k2^{2k}/\eps^4}$ by Aliakbarpour et al.